Welcome to my-quickloan.com privacy notice.

 2. Important information and who we are

 Purpose of this privacy notice

-This privacy notice gives you information on how McCrory Finances LTD collects and processes your personal data through your use of this website, including any data you may provide through this website when you request an offer of credit from one of our trusted third party lender partners.
+This privacy notice gives you information on how 1st Class Finances PJMO LTD collects and processes your personal data through your use of this website, including any data you may provide through this website when you request an offer of credit from one of our trusted third party lender partners.

 This website is not intended for children and we do not knowingly collect data relating to children.

 T.UK Limited is the controller and responsible for your personal data (collectively referred to as “we”, “us” or “our” in this privacy notice).

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

 Our full details are:

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.